Sameer-4359/Intelliword/README.md

 ## 🚀 Getting Started

-.Make sure Python 3.x is installed on your system.
+1) Make sure Python 3.x is installed on your system.
-.pip install pygame
+2)pip install pygame
-.clone this Repository
+3)clone this Repository
-.cd Intelliword
-To start the game , run the file main.py
+4)cd Intelliword (move to this directory in your IDE) To start the game , run the file main.py
-.python main.py
+5)python main.py